 Article 28 - Term of Agreement

-This Agreement shall be effective upon execution by the parties, and shall remain full force and effect through the 30th day of June 2011.
+This Agreement shall be effective upon execution by the parties, and shall remain full force and effect through the 30th day of June 2015.
+Parties will initiate bargaining a successor agreement by February 1, 2015.